pieroproietti/penguins-eggs/PREREQUISITES/almalinux/README.md

-# Fedora naked
+# AlmaLinux

-We start from the `Fedora-Everything-netinst-x86_64-40-1.14.iso` image, which is 765M, and go to install Fedora choosing minimun installation, set root password and user.
+We start from the `AlmaLinux-9.4-x86_64-minimal.iso` image, which is 1,9G, and go to install AlmaLinux choosing minimun installation, set root password and user.

 On `Software selection` select "minimun installation" and confirm with button "Done" up on right.